web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 # Introduction

-The web-platform-tests (WPT) project is a valuable resource for testing web platform features and contains valuable metadata such as feature specs.
+The web-platform-tests (WPT) project is a valuable resource for testing web platform features and contains valuable metadata such as feature spec links.
 Recently, the [WebDX Community Group](https://www.w3.org/community/webdx/) began creating the [feature-set](https://github.com/web-platform-dx/feature-set) repository.
 That repository serves as a basic shared catalog of feature